Master of Science: Egypt

 The Master of Science (MSc) is an academic degree for post-graduate candidates or researchers, it usually takes from 4 to 7 years after passing the Bachelor of Science (BSc) degree.
 Master programs are awarded in many sciences in the Egyptian Universities.
 A completion of the degree requires finishing a pre-master studies followed by a scientific thesis or research.
 All MSc degree holders are allowable to take a step forward in the academic track to get the PhD degree.

 Finland

 Like all EU member states, Finland follows the Bologna Process.
-The Master of Science (MSc) academic degree usually follows the Bachelor of Science (BSc) studies which typically last five years.
+The Master of Science (MSc) academic degree usually follows the Bachelor of Science (BSc) studies which typically last three years.
 For the completion of both the bachelor and the master studies the student must accumulate a total of 300 ECTS credits, thus most Masters programs are two-year programs with 120 credits.
 The completion of a scientific thesis is required.